-The department will provide all necessary supplies directly associated with the student's teaching and research activities.
+The department will provide all necessary supplies, as determined by the assistantship supervisor, directly associated with the student's teaching and research assistantship activities.
 Supplies cannot be furnished, however, for general coursework or for personal use.

 Use of Departmental Equipment